Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Writing-for-user-experience.md

 Use consistent formatting while writing.
 Do not mismatch the arrangement of written content while writing.

+{{< callout context="note" title="Note" icon="info-circle" >}}

 For example, using images of different sizes and dimensions in the same piece could be less visually appealing and tends to put the reader off balance.

+{{< /callout >}}